msimecek/Speech-Training-Pipeline/README.md

  <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-The <b>deploy button</b> above automatically provisions the needed Azure services for the Custom Speech processing pipeline from an ARM template.
+The <b>deploy button</b> above automatically provisions the needed Azure services for the Speech training pipeline from an ARM template.
 The <b>visualise button</b> above displays a visual representation of the services that are to be provisioned from the template.

 Upon provisioning the deployment - the settings of the services can be edited to better reflect meaningful identifiers within your specific use case.